-Fiona (The Renegade) is a music video about the struggle and the healing of child sexual abuse survivors.
+“(Welcome home) Fiona is a music video about the struggle and the healing of child sexual abuse survivors.

 Sadly, most children never speak up about their abuse until long after it has stopped.
-Some children may even completely block memories of their abuse–only to have them surface later in life, hopefully when they can better deal with the trauma and emotional pain.
+Some children may even completely block memories of their abuse–only to have them surface later in life.

-Dealing with childhood sexual abuse is a grueling and confusing process that can feel completely overwhelming to survivors.
-Seemingly simple interactions and situations can suddenly cause extreme anxiety, panic attacks, stress, illness, depression and other side-effects.
-However, fully accepting what happened and releasing the resulting inner-demons of self-judgment, self-hatred and low self-worth is the only path to true healing and a life of peace, joy and freedom.
+Dealing with childhood sexual abuse is a grueling and confusing process that can feel completely overwhelming.
+Seemingly simple interactions and situations can suddenly trigger extreme anxiety, panic attacks, stress, illness, depression and other challenging side-effects.
+However, fully accepting what happened and releasing our inner-demons of self-judgment, self-hatred and low self-worth are the path to true healing and a life of peace, joy and freedom.

-If you are a survivor, finding a safe place to let your voice be heard is an important part of that healing process.
-It also helps other survivors.
-Creating a community of individuals who understand each other like no one else helps to relieve the isolation and shame most survivors feel, and reminds us we are not alone on our path.
-There are others like us who have been there too.
+If you are a survivor, finding a safe place to let your voice be heard is an important part of that healing process, while helping others at the same time.
+Being part of a community of individuals who understand each other like no one else helps to relieve the isolation and shame most of us feel, and reminds us we are not alone on our path.

 Since I started The Fiona Project, I have met many survivors who have privately shared their stories with me–many more than I could ever have imagined.
-They are around us all the time.
 Friends, family, neighbors, church members, and even strangers share their stories with me when I speak about The Fiona Project.
 My voice creates a safe space for them to acknowledge their own experiences.

-In sharing with others, you begin to understand the prevalence of your shared experience and that you are not alone!
+In sharing with others, you begin to understand the prevalence of your shared experience and you are reminded again, you are not alone!